javagl/Obj/README.md

 # Samples

-Samples showing how to use this library are available in the [samples](https://github.com/javagl/Obj/ObjSamples/de/javagl/obj/samples).
+Samples showing how to use this library are available in the [samples directory](https://github.com/javagl/Obj/tree/master/ObjSamples/src/main/java/de/javagl/obj/samples).

 # Overview